-When late, a parent must accompany a student to the main office, and sign in as late.
+When late, a student and parent must go to the main office, then sign in as late at the health office.
 The student will then receive a pass and report to his/her classroom.
 Please notify the classroom teacher in advance if your child will be late due to an appointment.

-A student's repeated illegal tardiness, and/or absences will be reviewed by the Attendance Team and discussed with the parent in writing, in a phone call, or personal conference.
+A student's repeated illegal tardiness and/or absences will be reviewed by the Attendance Team and discussed with the parent in writing, in a phone call, or during a personal conference.